Continuous deployment of containerized applications using GitLab

 -

-Default security group and rules needed to run the Managed Service for GitLab instance.
+Default security group and rules required for the Managed Service for GitLab instance.

 -

 Authorized key for the service account.
-This key is required to access the registry from GitLab.
+You need this key to access the registry from GitLab.

 -